CommonAccord/FI-SITRA-RuleBookForFairData/Was/GeneralTerms/Original-01.md

 11.2.0.sec=The Parties will not be liable for any losses, damages, costs, claims or expenses howsoever arising from

-11.2.1.sec=(i) a mechanical or electrical breakdown or a power failure or malfunction of any computer and/or Data transmission or receiving apparatus and/or auxiliary equipment or any other cause beyond the reasonable control of the Party; and
+11.2.1.sec=a mechanical or electrical breakdown or a power failure or malfunction of any computer and/or Data transmission or receiving apparatus and/or auxiliary equipment or any other cause beyond the reasonable control of the Party; and

-11.2.2.sec=(ii) any failure for making available or supplying the Data.
+11.2.2.sec=any failure for making available or supplying the Data.

 11.2.=[G/Z/ol-i/s2]